wjimenez5271/rancher-infra-alerting/README.md

 ### Server

 - `SYSLOG_HOST` - Address of syslog server to send alerts to.
-Assumes port 514 and UDP
-- `LOG_LEVEL` - Verbosity of logging for the process
+Assumes port 514 and UDP .- `LOG_LEVEL` - Verbosity of logging for the process

+## Deploying

+Use the `rancher-compose.yml` and `docker-compose.yml` to create a stack in Rancher.
+See [Rancher Compose Docs](https://docs.rancher.com/rancher/v1.5/en/cattle/rancher-compose/)